kaspar030/RIOT/examples/suit_update/README.md

 In one shell and with the board already flashed and connected to /dev/ttyACM0:

     $ cd $RIOTBASE/dist/tools/ethos
-    $ sudo ./start_network.sh /dev/ttyACM0 riot0 fd00::1/64
+    $ sudo ./start_network.sh /dev/ttyACM0 tap0 2001:db8::1/64

-Once everyhting is configured you will get:
+Once everything is configured you will get:

     ...